Upper Fraser, British Columbia: Forestry

 Falling branches or tree trunks killed company loggers Jean Ouellette (c.1927–50) and Emanuel Zielke (1927–50), prompting calls for better training.
 Mile 98 (McGregor) was the next logging camp.
 When the government introduced forest management licences that year, Upper Fraser Spruce Mills was among the first five approved in principle within the Prince George district, and quickly granted.
 Logging moved from the Bowron River to Mile 98.
 (Nick) Vid Tomich (1893–1958) sustained fatal spinal injuries after tumbling from a 12-foot-high lumber pile.
-A year later, the company received one of the nine tree farm licences that followed from the 1956 Royal Commission Report.
+A year later, the company received one of the nine tree farm licenses that followed from the 1956 Royal Commission Report.

 In 1960, Don McPhee and Cecil T. Clare sold Upper Fraser Spruce Ltd. for almost a million dollars to National Forest Products Ltd. (NFP) (formerly Midway Terminals Ltd.).
 Soon moving to Vancouver, Clare was chair of Canadian Lumber Standards (1962–71).
 Already owning Sinclair Spruce Lumber Co.
 Ltd., NFP appointed E.R.
 McDonald as general manager for both companies.
 Within a year, the Noranda Mines Ltd./Mead Corporation partnership established Northwood Pulp and Timber Ltd., which acquired the above operations.
 The next year, John R. Blackstock became general manager.
 A heavy plate falling from a crawler inflicted fatal head injuries upon mechanic William (Bill) H. Chance (1921–62), who had recently transferred from Sinclair Mills.
 A 1964 fire destroyed a diesel generating unit and part of the mill powerhouse.

 In the late 1960s, the mill underwent a major expansion.
 After voting in favour of strike action, the IWA strike at BC interior mills ended the following month in the north, but in the south lasted seven months.
 The 480,000-foot capacity Upper Fraser operation provided woodchips to Northwood Pulp in Prince George as a by-product.
 The mill built and equipped a recreation centre, catering especially for the 100–130 single employees.

 Another round of strike ballots began in October 1970, which led to a wildcat strike, before employees at Northwood sawmills at Eagle Lake and Upper Fraser, along with Its McGregor logging camp, ratified the proposed contract settlement.
 A strike vote followed when the 1972 contract negotiations broke off.
 An alleged unjustified disciplinary action by a supervisor, an open sewage system, and sham safety procedures, prompted an illegal walkout.
 Workers returned after a couple of days, but walked out again within two days, when the company refused to promise that strikers would not receive disciplinary action.
 An injunction forced employees back within two days.